Can I add chicken to paella rice?

 When it comes to incorporating chicken into paella, the origins can be traced back to paella Valenciana.
 As the dish spread across Spain and gained popularity, different regions began adding their regional produce and meats to the traditional version.
 Chicken, being readily available and widely consumed, found its way into regional adaptations of paellas.
 This inclusion brought a delightful, earthy flavor to the dish while still complementing the other ingredients.

-See also Can I add stock cubes to paella rice?
+See also Can I add chorizo to paella rice?

 One popular regional adaptation of paella that includes chicken is the Arroz con Pollo from the region of Murcia.
 In this version, chicken is cooked with saffron-infused rice, bell peppers, tomatoes, and a variety of aromatic spices.
 The chicken adds a tender and juicy element to the dish, while the flavors of the vegetables and spices create a harmonious blend of tastes.
 This variation of paella showcases the versatility of the dish and how it can be customized to suit different regional preferences.